kueller/rbmanager/README.md

 Click the "Open Drive" button and select your USB drive wth customs to load the song listing.
 Program will likely need to be run as root to do this.

-Use File->Import to add your new customs to the drive.
-The delete key will remove any selected customs from the listing.
+Drag and drop files into the custom list to add them.
+The delete key will remove any selected customs in the listing from your drive.